NathStevo97/certifications-notes/kubernetes/CKAD/06_Pod-Design/01_Labels-Selectors-Annotations.md

 - Kubernetes also uses labels and selectors internally to connect different objects.
   - Example: for a replicaset, one needs to configure the replicaset to match labels for a particular key-value pair
     - If matched correctly, the replicaset is created and manages the desired pods.
+    - This is by supplying the desired labels under `selector` in the ReplicaSet spec, and the metadata labels in the ReplicaSet `template`.

 ## Annotations